-The key elements of the Authority's policy, decision making and internal control governance framework are outlined in the CFA Constitution which details the Authority's Corporate and Ethical Governance arrangements and the Member Development Framework.
+The key elements of the Authority's Governance Framework including policies and decision making and internal control arrangements are outlined in the CFA Constitution which also details the Authority's Corporate and Ethical Governance arrangements and the Member Development Framework.

-The Authority has approved and adopted a revised 'Local Code of Corporate Governance' which encompasses the guidance and best practice as outlined in the 'Delivering Good Governance in Local Government Framework (2016) that is published by CIPFA and SOLACE.
+The Authority has approved and adopted a revised 'Local Code of Corporate Governance' which encompasses the guidance and best practice as outlined in the Delivering Good Governance in Local Government Framework (2016) that is published by CIPFA and SOLACE.
 The code draws strongly on the good practices already established and outlines the way in which the Authority will meet that commitment.

-Financial services are provided to the Authority through a Service Level Agreement with Hartlepool Borough Council, which includes the provision of the Treasurer.
+The Authority has appointed a Treasurer.
 The Treasurer is responsible for ensuring the proper administration of the Authority's financial affairs and has a duty to report formally any adverse financial governance issues.
 The Treasurer reports annually to the Audit and Governance Committee on how the Authority's financial arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2010).

-The Authority has appointed a Legal Adviser and Monitoring Officer who is responsible for ensuring that the Authority acts within its legal powers at all times and has a duty to report formally any adverse issues.
+The Authority has appointed a Legal Adviser and Monitoring Officer who is responsible for ensuring that the Authority always acts within its legal powers and has a duty to report formally any adverse issues.

 The Authority operates an Integrated Personal Development System and associated Training and Education framework to ensure services are delivered by trained and competent personnel.
 All posts have job descriptions and person specifications and induction training is provided to all staff.
-All training and development is tailored to job needs/requirements based on an annual needs assessment and analysis.
+All training and development are tailored to job needs/requirements based on an annual needs assessment and analysis.